 The spinning section should also work so that you can decide on the wetness of your mop head, since different dampness can have different benefits when cleaning around the home.
 If your spin bucket doesn’t allow for a little personalization in this area, it won’t be as good as it would if you can choose between how wet and dry you want your surfaces to be.

 A good spin mop will be easy to fit together without too much hassle or pinched skin, and should come apart just as easily so that you can store it away, should you so choose.
 More importantly, you should be able to access and use the spin bucket just as easily- otherwise, you need to put in extra effort to wring out your mop, which negates all the spin mop benefits.

-If you’re looking for a heavy-duty spin mop then first consider your spin mop bucket, which will need to be made of a heavy-duty material such as stainless-steel or a tough plastic, able to withstand near-constant use.
-Domestic users can get away with less hardcore materials but should consider the material of their mop head, which can range from microfiber to basic strips of absorbent fabric.
+If you’re looking for a heavy-duty spin mop then first consider your spin mop bucket, which will need to be made of heavy-duty material such as stainless steel or tough plastic, able to withstand near-constant use.
+Domestic users can get away with fewer hardcore materials but should consider the material of their head, which can range from microfiber to basic strips of absorbent fabric.